Techployee/bb-tf-api/README.md

     Age

-Each day it will run and save all of the TF data in a file where it can be accessed using API calls.
+You can then access this data using API calls.

 **Please visit the [wiki](https://github.com/Techployee/bb-tf-api/wiki) to get started.**